JinFuuMugen/JinFuuMugen/README.md

 ### Education and Work 👨‍💻

 I am currently pursuing a Master's degree in Computer Science at MIET (Moscow Institute of Electronic Technology).
-I work as a Java and SQL developer.
+I work as Golang developer.

 ### Feel Free to Contact Me Anytime 📫